DV

 Strategy & risk

-BTCI tracks Bitcoin ETPs with a crypto approach, while MSTY tracks Strategy (MSTR) with a covered call approach.
-Beta is 1.6764 for BTCI and 2.5604 for MSTY, indicating BTCI is less volatile relative to the market.
+BTCI tracks Bitcoin ETPs with a crypto approach, while MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach.
+Beta is 1.6764 for BTCI and 2.5604 for MSTY, making BTCI the less volatile of the two by this measure.

 BTCI beta1.6764